🍃The Talk with Your Family About Avoiding Financial Waste

 If you have a habit of money mismanagement and financial waste it is even harder.
 But, with that said, there is a lot of help, a mentor can change the way you think about money.
 It starts with buying the car you can afford, then buying the home or condo you can afford.

 Do not be confused, you will not feel good if you cannot afford the advertised product.
-In fact, you will probably feel bad.
+In fact, you will probably feel bad at some point.
 Not all advertised products are bad, many in fact are good.
-The problem is the amount of information you get in a 30 second ad is not enough.
+The problem is the amount of information you get in a 30-second ad is not enough.

 Do your research if you like a product you see in an ad.
 Find out if the product has quality, is within your budget, and does what it says.
 Most of all, ask yourself if you absolutely need and can afford the product.